In today’s article, I’m going to teach you how to identify and trade order blocks.

 Order Block Entry Confirmation: 3 Simple Signals To Watch For

-So, now you’ve learned how to (hopefully) identify order blocks and draw them according to the right rules.
+Now you’ve learned how to identify order blocks and draw them according to the correct rules.

 Read on…